Laser cutting: Pulsing

 Pulsed lasers which provide a high-power burst of energy for a short period are very effective in some laser cutting processes, particularly for piercing, or when very small holes or very low cutting speeds are required, since if a constant laser beam were used, the heat could reach the point of melting the whole piece being cut.

 Most industrial lasers have the ability to pulse or cut CW (continuous wave) under NC (numerical control) program control.

 Double pulse lasers use a series of pulse pairs to improve material removal rate and hole quality.
 Essentially, the first pulse removes material from the surface and the second prevents the ejecta from adhering to the side of the hole or cut.

 Power consumption

 The main disadvantage of laser cutting is the high power consumption.
 Industrial laser efficiency may range from 5% to 45%.
 The power consumption and efficiency of any particular laser will vary depending on output power and operating parameters.
-This will depend on type of laser and how well the laser is matched to the work at hand.
+This will depend on the type of laser and how well the laser is matched to the work at hand.
 The amount of laser cutting power required, known as heat input, for a particular job depends on the material type, thickness, process (reactive/inert) used, and desired cutting rate.